gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

     This prevents the acceptance of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see {{Section 2.3.1 of I-D.ietf-core-oscore-groupcomm}}).

-* When receiving a 4.00 (Bad Request) response, the joining node SHOULD send a new Joining Request to the Group Manager, where:
+* When receiving a 4.00 (Bad Request) error response, the joining node SHOULD send a new Joining Request to the Group Manager, where:

   * The 'cnonce' parameter MUST include a new dedicated nonce N\_C generated by the joining node.